 - You are currently abroad seeking to travel to a foreign country for any length of stay longer than an airport connection en route to the United States or to a United States territory.

 - Your expired passport was limited in validity.

 - Your expired passport is a special issuance passport (such as a diplomatic, official, service, or no-fee regular passport).

 - Your expired passport is not in your possession.

 All other passport rules and regulations remain in effect.
 The Department of Homeland Security maintains discretion to reject any bearer in accordance with 22 CFR 53.2(b)(7) and 8 CFR 235.1(b)

 The U.S. Embassy in Moscow has resumed limited citizenship services thru July 16.
 Routine consular services at U.S. Consulate General Vladivostok and U.S. Consulate General Yekaterinburg are suspended.

 All passport appointments must be booked online.

 In order to apply for a Consular Report of Birth Abroad, please book an appointment online.

-Please note: If you are traveling from outside of Moscow to attend this appointment, we highly recommend that you reserve refundable travel.
-COVID-19 infection rates are worsening in Russia, and the Embassy may be required to cancel appointments and reduce services at any time.
+Please note: If you are traveling from outside of Moscow to attend an appointment, we highly recommend that you reserve refundable travel.
+The Embassy may be required to cancel appointments and reduce services at any time due to the uncertainty of the COVID19 situation and significant staffing constraints.
 If that occurs, we will work to prioritize your case when conditions permit.